transeptorlabs/transeptor-bundler/SECURITY.md

 ## Responsible Disclosure Policy

-If you have discovered a security vulnerability in any of the systems provided by Transeptor Labs, we encourage you to report it to us as soon as possible.
+If you have discovered a security vulnerability in any of the nodes provided by Transeptor Labs, we encourage you to report it to us as soon as possible.
 We are committed to maintaining the security of our systems and appreciate the assistance of the security community.

 ### Reporting Guidelines

-We kindly request that you follow these guidelines when reporting security vulnerabilities to us:
+Please follow these guidelines when reporting security vulnerabilities to us:

-- Please provide a detailed description of the vulnerability, including a clear explanation of the issue and the potential impact.
+- Provide a detailed description of the vulnerability, including a clear explanation of the issue and the potential impact.
-- If applicable, a proof of concept (PoC) or steps to reproduce the vulnerability would be greatly appreciated.
+- If applicable, a proof of concept (PoC) or steps to reproduce the vulnerability.
-- We'd like to ask that you make a good-faith effort to avoid privacy violations, data destruction, and disruptions to our services during your testing.

 ### Reporting Process